pereznetworks/A-Gallery-App-using-React-and-Server-side-routes-/README.md

   - at first, implemented nav component the same as the search component
   - this worked great...but....
-  - but this meant that a separate route...
+  -   this meant that a separate route...
   -   would not be shown for each nav link set of photos

-  - once I started using the route with a param
+  - once I started using the route with a param: /nav:navlinkslabel
-  - /nav:navlinkslabel
   -   relying on testing for props.match.params.navlinkslabel
   -   resulted in nav component making non-stop api-calls
   -     ugh =(

   - other attempts resulted in reaching a max limit for setting state
   -   also limited by the fact the api-calls are async
-  - so have to wait for these to finish....
-  - before a component tries to access the data
+  -   so have to wait for these to finish before a component tries to access the data

   - finally decided to load nav link photo once....
-  - after app loads components
-  - at beginning of app
+  -   after the app loads components, at beginning of app

 - styling bugs:
   - getting the search form and nav links buttons to look more consistent